TryRoger/backend/README.md

 # Roger AI Backend Architechture

 We are using parallel fast agents for our small crucial work and one roger agent to manage all of that.
 It was a constant battle between intelligence and speed.

-The Roger Agent,
+### The Roger Agent,

-Roger agent is responsible for generating the steps and plan, mantaining current state of task, and getting the latest context for spefic software.
-This is the fundamental agent.
+Roger agent is responsible for
+1. Generating the steps and plan
+2. mantaining current state of task,
+3. getting the latest context for spefic software. (grounding based on 4.)

+It can have two modes flash and pro.

+### Parallel Flash agents.
 We also have parallel flash agents,
 1. Box2D Agents - It is reponsible for giving box_2d array which tells where to draw the bounding box.
 2. Feedback Agent - If the user has gone to another webpage (like youtube) it asks it come back to the task / or gives motivation if he is going right.